Salt Lake City DUI Lawyers

 Whatever alcohol-related charges you or your family member may be facing, call Darwin Overson right away to start exploring your legal options.
 It is vital to begin analyzing the charges and preparing for court as soon as possible if you or a loved one has been arrested for DUI in Salt Lake City or other areas of Utah.

-When Can You Be Charged with Driving While Intoxicated?
+Were You Charged with Driving While Intoxicated in Salt Lake City?

-Generally speaking, a person can be charged with DUI under Utah Code § 41-6a-502 if his or her BAC, or blood alcohol content, is 0.08 or greater.
+While many jurisdictions throughout the United States impose “legal limits” for drunk driving of about .08%, Utah is stricter and imposes a somewhat lower limit.
+Generally speaking, a person can be charged with DUI under Utah Code § 41-6a-502 if his or her BAC, or blood alcohol content, is 0.05 or greater.
+This lower limit means it will take fewer drinks for a person to become intoxicated enough to be charged with a DUI.
 However, certain types of drivers can be charged with drunk driving with a much lower BAC.

 When it comes to DUI with drugs instead of alcohol – for instance, driving under the influence of marijuana – the driver’s BAC is obviously not a measurable factor.
 In cases of suspected drugged driving, Utah relies partially on “drug recognition experts” (D.R.E.s), who undergo special training to detect the signs of intoxication by marijuana, methamphetamine, cocaine, heroin, prescription painkillers, and other controlled substances.